 400 COMMITTEE TO ACT AS A WHOLE

 The Committee shall adopt and promulgate procedures related to the implementation of The Accreditation Framework.
-The Committee shall serve as the sole entity established by law to implement all accreditation activities related to public education preparation, except those reserved for the Commission as stipulated in The Accreditation Framework.
+The Committee shall serve as the sole entity established by law to implement all accreditation activities related to public educator preparation, except those reserved for the Commission as stipulated in The Accreditation Framework.

 401 PUBLIC MEETINGS